 Further back in history, as far back as 45,000 years, we find another root for Santa Claus: a Paleolithic Siberian reindeer herder.
 Duncan-Enzmann tells of this character in Ice Age Language.
 The reindeer herder traded in reindeer hides, which are both warm and waterproof.
-He delivered his good by sled, often being charitable to those in need.

 Whatever your tradition is this season, remember that a smile, a kind word, and a warm hug are gifts that money cannot buy.
 Whether you are young or old, warm or cold, winter solstice is the longest night of the year.
 It signals longer days, more light, and warmer weather, all encouraging new life.
 That is a reason to celebrate.